Putting the neighborhood in neighborhood schools

 Read a review of “Collective Impact,” a paper on the key lessons from Cincinnati’s Strive program, that appeared in the July 2011 issue of the Institute Journal.

-Posted in Baltimore, Education & Early Learning, Notes from the Field, Washington, DC
+Posted in Baltimore, Education & Early Learning, Washington, DC